All On Four Colmar, PA

 How Dental Implants Support Dentures

 Dental implants are the premier replacement option for patients with one or more missing permanent teeth.
-Implants offer superior support for dentures when compared to adhesives of the past.
-Traditional dentures lay on top of the gums and do not support missing teeth at the root.
+Implants offer superior support for dentures compared to past adhesives.
+Traditional dentures lay on top of the gums and don’t support missing teeth at the root.
 Implant-supported dentures offer more benefits to patients with full arches of missing teeth.
 Dental implants:

 • Prevent Bone Loss: After you lose permanent teeth, you can also lose the jawbone beneath the gums.
 Jaw bone loss can contribute to problems like facial sagging and bite problems.
 Dental implants fuse with the jaw bone and renew the bone tissue, especially if patients receive bone grafting treatment to support the titanium posts.